CE-Programming/toolchain/examples/standalone/delay/readme.md

 ### Delay Demo

-Demonstrates using the millisecond delay function in tice.h.
+Demonstrates using `delay()` to sleep for a number of milliseconds.

 ---